Aine-dickson/awesome-whatsapp/README.md

   - Search messages and chats.
   - Filter by date, media type, and more.

+- **Articles**
+  - Space for writers.
+  - Articles can stay forever until writer suspends it

 ### Fancy Features
 - **Ghost Messaging**: Send messages to anonymous like-minded people anonymously.
 Chats ghost chats dissapear when app is closed/logged out
 - **Scheduled Messaging**: Schedule messages to be sent at a later time once or at an interval.